-This past January, when the snow was piled high and Idaho’s bird hunting seasons were all but over, I had the good fortune of traveling to Kansas, the Prairie State, with my older brother, Shawn Wayment, DVM, to pursue pheasants and bobwhite quail.
+This past January, when the snow was piled high and Idaho’s bird hunting seasons were all but over, I had the good fortune of traveling to Kansas with my older brother, Shawn Wayment, DVM, to pursue pheasants and bobwhite quail.
 As far as the hunting season goes, it was like rolling back the clock to sweet October with temperatures in the 60’s and 70’s.
 While the birds were scarcer and warier because it was the last week of the season, the dogs found birds each day and we got some shooting in.

 As far as the scenery goes, it was like stepping back in time to a different era.
 For three days, we hunted in wide open country dotted with abandoned homesteads.
 Most of these homesteads had old picturesque windmills and many hosted their own coveys of bobwhites, the object of our pursuit.

 Our host for the first two days, Casey Mader, let us know succinctly where his loyalties lay: “Coveys are for countin’ and pheasants are for killin’.”
 By this, he meant that coveys of quail were only to be shot into if there were more than eight birds.
 Casey’s goal was to make sure that each covey had plenty to keep the quail population healthy for the season to come.
 The sheer number of birds that we saw (ten coveys in two days) was a testament to the fact that his vigilance works.

 On the first day of the hunt, we located three coveys, one of which was a “fifty birder,” as accurately predicted by Casey before we located them.
 While we had a few points and Casey took two quail, we could not locate one single bird of the fifty after the initial flush because of the warm and dry scenting conditions for the dogs.
 Still it was fun to see so many birds.